Prachiikhar25/Toxic_Comment_Classifier/README.md

 - If the normalized input exactly matches a normalized comment from your CSV, the app returns the labels from the CSV (exact-match lookup) — this respects your requirement to classify sentences according to the provided data first.
 - If there is no exact match, the trained model is used to predict labels.

+Data notes:

+- The repo tracks only small samples to keep it lightweight.
+- Place your large/full dataset locally (e.g., under `data/`) — it will be ignored by git.

 Next steps / improvements:

 - Add model persistence path customization via env vars/CLI args.
 - Add more preprocessing (lemmatization) if desired.
-- Add unit tests and a small example `data/comments.csv` subset for smoke tests.
+- Add unit tests and keep the sample small but representative for smoke tests.